aplteam/Latest/README.md

 This limits `]Latest` powers within the workspace, because scripts (classes, interfaces, scripted namespaces) do not own a timestamp that could be used.
 When acting on the file system this information is available.

-Note that by providing a path as an argument you can extend the meaning of `]Latest` beyond APL source files, in particular together with the `-all` flag.
+Note that by providing a path as an argument you can extend the meaning of `]Latest` beyond APL source files, in particular together with the `-allFiles` flag.

 ## The argument(s)